Snow Removal FAQs

 A: Madison General Ordinance Section 10.28 only pertains to public sidewalks.
 However, Madison General Ordinance 27.05(2)(d) requires private walks, driveways and parking areas to be maintained in a safe condition.
 Snow-covered and slippery private walks, driveways and parking areas may result in the issuance of an Official Notice directing the owner to clear the affected area by a specific due date.
 The Postal Service may refuse to deliver your mail if your private sidewalk is snow-covered or slippery.

-Q: Who is responsible for the clearing of wheelchair ramps?
+Q: What is the schedule for clearing of priority crosswalks and wheelchair ramps?

-A: Streets Division.
-Crosswalk snow removal is begun with the Isthmus Pedestrian Corridor being taken care of first along with the School/Handicap crosswalk list.
+A: Crosswalk snow removal is begun with the Isthmus Pedestrian Corridor being taken care of first along with the School/Handicap crosswalk list.
 8 crews, citywide, are assigned for 3 consecutive nights to begin crosswalk snow removal.
 Crosswalk snow removal continues throughout the normal workday as well.
 Crosswalk snow removal continues until the entire City has been checked.
 (This process takes 3-4 weeks to complete.)
 City owned sidewalks and the School/Handicap Crosswalk lists are maintained during regular business hours during a storm.
-Parks and City Engineering are also involved in maintaining City Bike Paths during and after a snow event.
-The main bike routes are maintained starting at 4:00 a.m. on weekdays in order to be traversable by the morning commute.

 Q: What can I do about snow plows that block my driveway with snow?